-The Committee will meet at least quarterly, generally on the day of the regularly scheduled Board meeting and will allow sufficient time for in-depth discussion of all relevant issues.
+The Committee will meet at least quarterly, generally on the day of the regularly scheduled Board meeting, and will allow sufficient time for in-depth discussion of all relevant issues.
+A quorum for the Committee is a majority of the Committee Members.